Ghost 6 theme for newsrooms

 Up to 30, mix & repeat

-Digital magazines
+Editorial magazines

-Independent journalism
+Solo journalism

-Seven newspaper-style homepage layouts.
+Nine newspaper-style homepage layouts.
 Compose the front page your way.

-Pick from seven editorial layouts and stack them in any order.
+Pick from nine editorial layouts and stack them in any order.
 Maybe a feature package up top, two briefing rows for different desks, an opinion column, then a markets-style lead list.
 Each row is just a normal Ghost page, so anyone on your team can edit the homepage.
 Reuse the same layout as many times as you need.
 Tap any layout to view it full-size.

 Feature Package